Grinding or clenching of the teeth, known as bruxism, can lead to numerous problems if left untreated.

 Dr. Maria Yazji Orthodontics has three offices in South Florida.
 We offer convenient financing options for our orthodontic treatments.
 To make an appointment to be fitted for your OAT device in our Weston, Brickell, or Miami office, contact us today.
 Get better health through better sleep when you treat your sleep apnea and bruxism with an OAT device from Dr. Maria Yazji Orthodontics!

-OAT Treatment for Obstructive Sleep Apnea – Obstructive Sleep Apnea (OSA) is a problem that affects many people in Brickell nightly.
+Obstructive Sleep Apnea (OSA) is a problem that affects many people in Brickell nightly.
 This disorder is caused by partial or full blockage of the airway that occurs when lying down.
 OSA can cause loud snoring, restless sleep, waking frequently throughout the night with a gasping or choking feeling, and tiredness and forgetfulness during the day.
+Learn more about OAT Treatment for Obstructive Sleep Apnea.
 Over time, sleep apnea can lead to health problems, including:

 Obstructive Sleep Apnea can have a detrimental effect on your overall health.
 Your body needs deep, restorative sleep and OSA can prevent you from getting the good night’s rest you need.